 Helen studied Law at the University of Manchester and completed the Bar Course at BPP Law School, London.
 Helen secured pupillage at St Mary’s Family Law Chambers in Nottingham and was offered tenancy in 2009.
-She practiced on the Midlands Circuit until 2012 when she was offered and accepted tenancy at Bank House Chambers Sheffield before moving to St. John’s Buildings in May 2014.
+She practiced on the Midlands Circuit before moving her practice to her home in Sheffield.
+She joined St John’s Buildings in May 2014.

 - Family Law Bar Association